 I joked a few years ago with Robert Caruso from Fandola on Twitter as some would say “Social is the New SEO”, but is it really?

 Have you thought about the differences between SEO vs. social media to drive traffic to your blog or website?

 In the beginning (back around 2010) I focused on SEO only for the retail website I used to manage.
 Then I got started with tweets and RT’s and social media became the focus as sales were coming from both.
 Once the SEO was done, it was done, right?

-Well, Google began to work at much faster pace with changes as time went on.
+Well, Google began to work at a much faster pace with changes as time went on.
 So then the focus shifts to SEO to clean it up to Google’s liking.
-Then, I wondered, “should the focus go back to SEO vs social media?”
+Then, I wondered, “Should the focus go back to SEO vs social media?”

 When one searches online for something they are ready to purchase or read about something.
 If they find what they are looking for you are golden, right?